-If your business has applied for small business loans, paying monthly interest payments are fully tax deductible considering the loan amount is used for business purpose.
-In order to claim this tax deduction, the business owner and the lender must have must have a “debtor/creditor” relationship and be legally liable for the debt.
+If your business has applied for small business loans, paying monthly interest payments are fully tax-deductible considering the loan amount is used for business purpose.
+In order to claim this tax deduction, the business owner and the lender must have a “debtor/creditor” relationship and be legally liable for the debt.

 - Bad Debts

 Any money provided to an employee or vendor without receiving it back is considered bad debt.
 By proving it a business bad debt you can claim it back.
-The types of business bad debts includes loans to employees, suppliers, distributors, credit sales, or business loan guarantees.
+The types of business bad debts include loans to employees, suppliers, distributors, credit sales, or business-loan guarantees.

 - Business Taxes

 Do you know business taxes are also deductible?
 Business taxes can be federal, state, real estate, or sales taxes.
-Your employer taxes includes share of FICA, FUTA, and state unemployment taxes, are also fully deductible.
+Your employer taxes include a share of FICA, FUTA, and state unemployment taxes, which are also fully deductible.

 Usually, your employee salaries are also deductible and this includes bonuses and commissions as well.
 Though, this tax deduction is not applicable to sole proprietors, LLC, and partners.

 Certain employee beneﬁt programs such as education support, dependent care help, life insurance adoption assistance, and retirement plan accounts are also fully deductible.
 If you’re self-employed, paying money to your own retirement plans are considered personal deductions and can be claimed under IRS Form 1040.

 According to IRS Publication 463, employee gifts are fully deductible up to $25 per year, per employee.